Alcohol Withdrawal Symptoms

 Alcohol Rehab Programs

-Once you have completed detox, your doctor will likely recommend that you enter an inpatient or outpatient treatment program to continue treating your alcohol addiction.
+Once you have completed detox, your doctor will likely recommend entering an inpatient or outpatient treatment program to continue treating your alcohol addiction.

 During alcohol addiction treatment, you will participate in a variety of therapy sessions to help better understand what led to your addiction.